PostTraumaticOS/EPG-to-Trakt/README.md

 # EPG-to-Trakt
-A tool to convert JSON formatted EPG to Trakt List.
+A python tool to convert JSON formatted EPG to Trakt List.

 # Preamble
-To create the list, I used the tool provided here: https://github.com/freearhey/epg-parser
+To create the list, I used the Node.JS tool provided here: https://github.com/freearhey/epg-parser

 1. Clone above repo and copy your EPG XML into "epg-parser-master\test\data"